kharonsec/CVE_Bost/README.md

 # CVE Bot - Automatic CVE Posting to Bluesky

-A Python bot that automatically monitors for new CVEs (Common Vulnerabilities and Exposures) from multiple sources and posts them to Bluesky social media platform.
+A minimal, production-ready Python bot that automatically monitors for new CVEs (Common Vulnerabilities and Exposures) from multiple sources and posts them to Bluesky social media platform.

 ## Features